-60 Cutter Mill Road Great Neck, New York 11021 (516) 466-3100
+ONE LIBERTY PROPERTIES, INC. 60 Cutter Mill Road Great Neck, New York 11021

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS June 11, 2014
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS June 11, 2015

-The annual meeting of stockholders of One Liberty Properties, Inc. will be held at our offices, located at Suite 303, 60 Cutter Mill Road, Great Neck, NY, on Wednesday, June 11, 2014 at 9:00 a.m. local time.
+The annual meeting of stockholders of One Liberty Properties, Inc. will be held at our offices, located at Suite 303, 60 Cutter Mill Road, Great Neck, NY, on Thursday, June 11, 2015 at 9:00 a.m., local time.
 We are holding the meeting for the following purposes:

-- 1. To elect four directors to hold office for a term expiring in 2017; - 2.
-To approve, by non-binding vote, executive compensation ("Say-on-Pay"); - 3.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2014; and - 4.
+- 1. To elect four directors to hold office for a term expiring in 2018; - 2.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2015; and - 3.
 To transact any other business properly brought before the meeting.

-Holders of record of our common stock at the close of business on April 15, 2014 are entitled to notice of the annual meeting and to vote at the meeting and any adjournment thereof.
+Holders of record of our common stock at the close of business on April 15, 2015 are entitled to notice of the annual meeting and to vote at the meeting and any adjournment thereof.